matthiasprobst/h5RDMtoolbox/docs/userguide/convention/index.rst

 So the example shows, how standardized attributes help by writing consistent metadata to HDF5 files.
 The user even can profit of the standardized attributes when accessing the data.
 In the example, the return value of ``h5['u'].units`` is a ``pint.Unit`` object, which can be used to check compatibility with other units, for instance.
-More useful examples are outlined in the [practical example section]().
+More useful examples are outlined in the :doc:`practical examples section </practical_examples/index>`.

 We can make ``StandardAttribute`` objects mandatory or optional.
 If they are mandatory, the user has to provide